Apple Land Use Model

 - Hold up the Apple Land Use Model.
 “This apple represents the planet Earth.”

-- Remove and hold up the 1/8 piece.
-"This section represents uninhabitable land including deserts, mountains, and polar regions that are not suitable for people to live or grow crops."
+- Remove and hold up the bottom 1/12 piece.
+“This section represents inhospitable land including deserts, mountains, and polar regions that are not suitable for people to live or grow crops.”

 Lessons Associated with this Resource